DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 4. Override IsRoot() and return true
 4. Override GetDebugFrame()
 5. In GetDebugFrame() create an instance of your class and assign its properties and return it
-6. Optional: Add an array of UFBFData* called Actors.
+6. Optional: Add an array of UFBFData* called Actors

 ## Create Actor
 1. Create class inheriting from UFBFData
 2. Add any other properties you want to track